closureOSS/webpush-csharp/README.md

     Install-Package WebPush

-# Demo Project

-There is a ASP.NET MVC Core demo project located [here](https://github.com/coryjthompson/WebPushDemo)

 # Usage

-The common use case for this library is an application server using a GCM API key and VAPID keys.
+The common use case for this library is an application server using VAPID keys.

 ```csharp
 using WebPush;